pudly/schmopera-hugo/content/articles/4-new-years-resolutions-for-opera-fans.md

 lastmod = "2018-01-01T11:49:00-05:00"
 preamble = "'Tis the season for resolutions, readers!
-While you're making promises of frequent gym visits and less time spent on Facebook, we've got our own list of New Year's resolutions for our fellow opera-goers." publishDate = "2016-12-29T13:59:00-05:00" short_description = "If you're going to an opera for the first time, and you don't know the plot ahead of time, fantastic!
+While you're making promises of frequent gym visits and less time spent on Facebook, we've got our own list of New Year's resolutions for our fellow opera-goers." publishDate = "2016-12-29T13:59:00-05:00" short_description = "If you&#039;re going to an opera for the first time, and you don&#039;t know the plot ahead of time, fantastic!
 You may be tempted to get a head start on the action to come, by reading the synopsis included in most programmes; try to resist the urge.
-It's a chance to experience an opera in a fresh way, to be surprised and shocked and saddened at all the right moments." slug = "4-new-years-resolutions-for-opera-fans" title = "4 New Year&#039;s resolutions for opera fans"
+It&#039;s a chance to experience an opera in a fresh way, to be surprised and shocked and saddened at all the right moments." slug = "4-new-years-resolutions-for-opera-fans" title = "4 New Year&#039;s resolutions for opera fans"
 +++